MateuszGryska/fiszkiapp/README.md

 ## Description

-App for learning English with flashcards and make notes.
+App for develop your English with flashcards and make notes.
 App with Authentication using Firebase.
 All data (words and notes) are saved using Firestore.

 ## Built With
 React JS <br />